-Dogs like people do get sick.
+Dogs, like people, do get sick.
 Fortunately, there are some home remedies for a sick dog.
 One miracle food for sick dogs is PUMPKIN!

 Fall and Winter is a great time to fill up on fresh and unsweetened (not pie filling) canned pumpkin.
 It’s very helpful to have on hand and it can be hard to find pumpkin during other times of the year.

 Because it is high in fiber, pumpkin is good for constipation or diarrhea in dogs because it regulates the water in the digestive tract.

-While Kobi rarely gets diarrhea, I do keep a couple cans in my pantry “just in case”.
+While Kobi rarely gets diarrhea, I do keep a couple of cans in my pantry “just in case.”
 Previously, I have been in the situation where I couldn’t find any fresh or canned pumpkin.

 Brown rice is a little higher in protein and a little lower in fat when compared to white rice.
 White or instant rice is an easily digestible carbohydrate which makes it a good source of energy when your dog has an upset tummy and isn’t feeling well.

 Unfortunately, as a pet parent, you cannot simply ask them what their various symptoms are and get an answer from them.
-If in doubt, be safe and take your sick dog to the vet.
+Be safe and take your sick dog to the vet if in doubt.